WAEC CBT 2026: Timetable, Exam Format, and Preparation Guide

 Develop Typing Skills for Essays

 When CBT covers essay components, typing proficiency matters.
-Practice typing essays, summaries, and extended responses on computer to build both speed and comfort.
+Practice typing essays, summaries, and extended responses on a computer to build both speed and comfort.

 Master Digital Reading